 Perhaps I should clarify.
-It’s not hard to talk about what I do, or even to sell myself – I love what I do and could talk about that all day.
-What’s hard is finding the right people to listen to you, the sort of people who could actually connect you with quality leads and long-term client relationships.
+It’s not hard to talk about what I do, or even to sell myself.
+I love what I do and could talk about that all day.
+What’s hard is finding the right people, the sort of people who could actually connect you with quality leads and long-term client relationships.

-BNI (Business Networking International) is a global networking organization whose aim is to connect professionals with each other in meaningful ways and increase annual revenue for all of their members through regular referrals, 1-on-1 meetings, and other similar events.
+BNI (Business Networking International) is a global networking organization whose aim is to connect professionals with each other in meaningful ways and increase annual revenue for all of its members.
+They accomplish this through regular referrals, 1-on-1 meetings, and other similar events.

-BNI is great and has chapters all over the world, but they’re not the only one out there.
+BNI is great and has chapters all over the world, but they’re not the only group out there.
 Do your research, visit a few, and then join the one that’s right for you.
-But once you join, COMMIT.
+It may take a while, you might have some trial and error, and don’t be afraid to move on if you don’t feel the group’s a good fit.
+But once you’ve found one, COMMIT.
 Plug into the group in as many meaningful ways as you can.
 You will be amazed at the results you’ll see!